Mubi-10/Medical-Appointment-Demand-Forecasting/README.md

 information related to appointments, patients, appointment timing, weather conditions, and other relevant attributes.

-The appointment-level data was aggregated by appointment date to create a daily time-series dataset.
+The appointment-level data was aggregated by appointment date to create a daily time-series dataset, where each observation represents the total number of appointments recorded on a given day.

 ### Target Variable